21 Things You Can't Return to Amazon — Either Online or In-Store

 Some products, though, simply can't be sent back to Amazon.
 Take a look:

 • Amazon Pharmacy does not accept returns (including 6-month supplies of medication or if your prescription changes).
-Although, If there are issues with your medication, for example, if it’s been tampered with, you can contact Amazon Pharmacy Customer Care at 1-855-745-5725.
+Although, if there are issues with your medication, for example, if it’s been tampered with, contact Amazon Pharmacy Customer Care at 1-855-745-5725

-• Computer laptops, desktops and Kindles (after more than 30 days from delivery)
+• Computer laptops, desktops and Kindles (but only if more than 30 days after delivery)

 • Some health and personal care items, including items with damaged safety protection seals (but may be refundable)

-• Customized/handmade products (unless there is damage, defect or an error, such as misspellings)
+• Customized products (unless there is damage, defect or an error, such as misspellings)

 • Digital music downloaded from the Amazon Digital Music store